foundata/guidelines/oci-container-image-guide.md

   Containerfile, `conclear.toml`, build scripts and dependency declarations.
 The ordinary worktree may be dirty, but uncommitted or untracked files MUST NOT enter the release. `IG0004`<a id="ig0004"></a>
+- The protected release profile MUST list the allowed Git origins of release checkouts as credential-free HTTPS URL prefixes.
+ConClear MUST normalize the observed origin of the selected checkout to its HTTPS identity and MUST reject a run whose origin matches no listed prefix.
+Repository configuration and command-line input MUST NOT supply or extend this list.
+  `IG0429`<a id="ig0429"></a>
+- The observed Git origin MUST NOT appear in image labels, records, attestations, command results or release archives.
+Public evidence identifies the source only by the declared public source URL and the complete source revision. `IG0430`<a id="ig0430"></a>

 Control: manual review establishes that the selected commit is approved.
 ConClear checks the checkout's identity and bytes; a matching Git revision does